OxFOIQ/Weather/README.md

 - Retrieve current weather conditions for a specified location.

-- Display detailed weather information such as temperature, humidity, wind speed, and chance of rain.
+- Display detailed weather information such as temperature, humidity , and chance of rain.

 - Command-line interface (CLI) for easy interaction.

-- Technologies Used
+## Technologies Used

 - Golang (Go programming language)